Uncover the magic of Western Australia in a classic Aussie road trip of a lifetime

 The home of fresh produce, unrivalled greenery and spectacular beaches.
 Stretching from Busselton in the north to Cape Leeuwin in the south where the Indian and Southern Oceans meet, its an incredibly popular weekender and school holiday destinations for families from Perth looking to escape the heat or get in touch with nature.

 Its cool climate makes it one of the best wine growing regions in the world with over 150 wineries, most of which are open daily to visitors.
-There are also an increasing number of family-friendly breweries popping up along with petting farms through to mazes, no wonder its such a popular destination!
+There is also an increasing number of family-friendly breweries popping up along with petting farms through to mazes, and an extensive underground limestone cave network – no wonder it’s such a popular destination!

 The town of Margaret River is 3.5 hours drive south of Perth – avoid driving with the weekend crowd on a Friday afternoon though!